voschezang/coding-handbook/organization-structure.md

 **Value Delivery**
 A [value chain](https://en.wikipedia.org/wiki/Value_chain) is the sequence of activities that are necessary to deliver *value* to the customer.
 This chain may cross departmental boundaries.
 If this is the case, then a small change could disrupt multiple departments.

+Ideally each component in this chain has a [clear interface](https://en.wikipedia.org/wiki/Interface_segregation_principle).
+See [systems-management](systems-management.md)

 These chains can intersect, based on the types of components in an organization.